Strength sports has its own language, one with a ton of acronyms.

 Powder coating: A coating sprayed onto gym equipment that creates a hard, more durable finish than standard paint.

-Pulley ratio: Also called cable ratio.
-How the weight on a cable machine feels.
+Pulley ratio: How the weight on a cable machine feels.
 A 1:1 pulley ratio means 20lbs feels like 20lbs.
 A 2:1 pulley ratio means 10lbs feels like 10lbs.
 The 2:1 ratio is ideal for explosive, quicker pulley movements.
-Read more about cable ratios here.

 PR or PB: Stands for “personal record” or “personal best.”